IMPORTANT: THE OPTIONAL EXTENSION STARTS BEFORE THE ITINERARY ON JANUARY 17 th AND ENDS ON JANUARY 20 th .

 Day 2. - ADDIS ABABA/ARBA MINCH

-At first light we’ll head south to the Great Rift Valley, a huge furrow in the earth’s crust that stretches across the majority of Ethiopia.
+At first light we’ll take the flight to Arba Minch heading south to the Great Rift Valley, a huge furrow in the earth’s crust that stretches across the majority of Ethiopia.
 It was created by volcanic and river activity both, about 35 million years ago, which formed a fertile corridor with many lovely lakes we will pass as we go through it.
-Lake Ziway is the first of a chain which comprises three other nearby lakes; the Abiyata, the Shalla, and the Langano.
-They are picturesque and rarely visited, so of course we’ll have time to set up and photograph them, and the awe-inspiring African landscape, before heading back on our way to our Photo Tour’s ultimate destination.
 Further South we’ll find Lake Awasa, Abaya, and Chamo, which each have their own unique perspective and vistas.

 Day 3. - ARBA MINCH/TURMI